Morning Muse | Episode 1: The Trusted Hand

 This is a story about the forge, but it didn't start with fire.
 It started in a library in Prešov.

-[ Click here to listen to the 4-minute audio version of this story ]
+[ Click here to listen to the audio version of this story ]

-And to Peter... if you're out there.
+To Peter... if you're listening.
 Thank you for the trust.
-It’s the coal that still fuels my forge today.
+It is still the fuel I use in my forge today.

 The stories behind my artwork, the opportunities in The Lighthouse, and the reflections of the Morning Muse are my ways of keeping the lamp lit for our creative community.
 These resources will always be free to access.
 If they have found you at the right time, consider fueling the forge to help keep the fire burning.
 Your support, in any amount, is deeply appreciated.